Completions to Discrete Probability Distributions in Log-linear Models: Completion to the Toric Variety

 \begin{definition}[\cite{GeigerMeekSturmfels}] Let $A\in\mathbb{Z}_{\ge 0}^{k\times n}$ be a matrix with column vectors $a_1,\dotsc,a_n\in\mathbb{Z}^k$.
-A point $p\in\mathbb{C}^n$ is \textit{$A$--feasible} if, for every $j\in[n]\setminus\supp(p)$, the support $\supp(a_j)$ is not contained in the union $\bigcup_{l\in\supp(p)} \supp(a_l)$. \end{definition}
+A point $p\in\mathbb{C}^n$ is \textit{$A$-feasible} if for every $j\in[n]\setminus\supp(p)$, the support $\supp(a_j)$ is not contained in the union $\bigcup_{l\in\supp(p)} \supp(a_l)$. \end{definition}

-We note that $A$--feasibility is equivalent to the notion of zero--consistency from \cite{kahle2017geometry}. $A$--feasibility is a necessary condition for a point $p \in \mathbb{C}^n$ to lie in the image $\im\varphi^A$.
-For those points lying in the toric variety $p\in X_A$, this condition is also sufficient.
-This was proved in \cite{GeigerMeekSturmfels} for the non--negative toric variety---we extend their result to the complex toric variety.
+We note that $A$-feasibility is equivalent to the notion of zero-consistency in \cite[Definition 2.1]{kahle2017geometry}.
+For points lying in the toric variety $p\in X_A$, $A$-feasibility is both necessary and sufficient for $p$ to lie in the image $\im\varphi^A$.
+This was proved in \cite[Theorem 3.1]{GeigerMeekSturmfels} for the non-negative toric variety, and we extend their result for the complex toric variety.

 \begin{proposition} If $A\in\mathbb{Z}_{\ge 0}^{k\times n}$ is an integer matrix, then the image of the map $\varphi^A$ is given by the set